Dealing With Grief And Loss

 You might grieve because you’ve lost your sense of safety or no longer feel the world is a ‘good’ place.
 You may blame yourself or question what you did to deserve this trauma.
 You may even feel anger toward God for not preventing this.

-You Are Not Alone in Your Grief
+You Are Not Alone In Your Grief

 Regardless of your grief and loss, it’s important that you permit yourself to grieve.
 Some people mistakenly believe that it’s wrong for Christians to grieve.
 They think that a Christian should endure every trial stoically.